ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1.md

 Now check in Control Center:
 1) that the connector "source_dbz_mysql" is created and running,
 2) created a couple of topics (3) and 2 subjects
-2) check in the ksqldb area the ksqldb flow before you create next streams as running queries.
+2) check in the ksqlDB cluster `workshop` the `ksqldb`flow before you create next streams as running queries.
 We have a couple of streams running.

 Reformat and filter out only relevant data from "customers_cdc" stream into a new stream "customers_flat"
 ```bash